Ritesh-Thorve/JMNP_water_portal/README.md

 ---

-## This Poject is Open for contributions
+## This Poject is Open for contributions 🤝 Connect

 feel free to use it for learning, contributions, or creating something even better!

----

-## 🤝 Connect

-For suggestions, feedback, or collaboration